 Migraine headaches are often debilitating.
 If you suffer from frequent migraine headaches, seek medical attention in order to pinpoint and alleviate the underlying causes.
 Lifestyle changes such as avoiding triggers, improving your diet, and getting exercise may also help minimize the frequency of migraine headaches.

 Neuromuscular dentists frequently work with neurologists and other doctors addressing the migraines in a preventative fashion to avoid the attacks, saving these powerful drugs for times when there are breakout migraines.
 Many patients completely eliminate the need for medication after working with their neuromuscular dentists.

-Contact our iHATEheadaches dentists in an area near you for information on migraines and migraine headache treatment.
+Contact Think Better Life at 1-800-865-6468 for information on migraines and migraine headache treatment.